 - Travel in groups.
 Hiking solo increases the risk of a dangerous animal encounter.
 Hiking with two or more people makes you a less attractive target, and you are more apt to make noise, which will usually divert an animal even before you see it.

 - Make noise.
 Most wildlife wants to avoid you as much as you want to avoid them.
-Being noisy on the trail is a good strategy: you don’t want to surprise them.
+Being noisy on the trail is a good strategy: you do not want to surprise them.
 Noise can be singing, talking, or even clanging hiking poles together.

-- Don’t wear headphones.
-If you wear headphones while on a trail, not only are you less likely to make noise, but you’ll miss hearing key noises that might clue you into nearby wildlife.
+- Do not listen to music through headphones.
+If you wear headphones while on a trail, not only are you less likely to make noise, but you will miss hearing key noises that might clue you in to nearby wildlife.

 - Back away.
 If you encounter an animal, make yourself seem like less of a threat and back away slowly.
-Don’t turn your back or run, unless it is a charging moose (see below).
-And don’t approach the animal.
+Do not turn your back or run unless it is a charging moose (see below).
+And do not approach the animal.

 - Keep strong odors away: Leave foods and beverages with strong odors at home.
 Avoid wearing scented lotions, perfumes, scented deodorants, and other stronger odors.
 Most animals have a strong sense of smell and can detect odors from far distances.

 - Never approach a baby anything; assume they are not abandoned even if the mom is not in sight.
-The maternal instinct could produce an aggressive behavior if you come between her and her offspring, so play it safe.
+The maternal instinct could produce an aggressive behavior if you come between a mom and her offspring, so play it safe.

 Mountain lions (also called cougars and panthers) are common in most American habitats.
-They mostly hunt at night, so day hikers don’t often encounter them, but it has happened.
+They hunt mostly at night, so day hikers do not often encounter them, but it has happened.

 If you see a mountain lion, the above principles are the best bet.
-Turning and running will most likely trigger its chase reflex, and a mountain lion is much faster than a human, so you won’t outrun one.
-Instead, I’m told this is one animal you want to make eye contact with and retreat slowly while facing the mountain lion.
-With most stories I have heard, a sighting ends with the mountain lion bounding away into the woods.
+Turning and running will most likely trigger its chase reflex, and a mountain lion is much faster than a human, so you will not outrun one.
+Instead, I am told this is one animal with whom you want to make eye contact and retreat slowly while facing the mountain lion.
+It will look right at you with an intimidating stare.
+With most stories I have heard, a sighting ends with the mountain lion strolling or bounding away into the woods.
 If that is the case, I would recommend not continuing the hike, especially if you have small children or a dog with you.

-If the mountain lion does approach, face the cougar and slowly retreat.
-Don’t crouch down.
+If the mountain lion does approach, face it, and retreat slowly.
+Do not crouch down.
 Make yourself appear as large as possible by waving your arms, opening your jacket, being noisy, etc.